What is Lien Sale?

 - Tax authority initiates selling lien on the property to collect the amount due for pending taxes.
 This kind of lien is known as the tax lien certificate.
 A tax lien certificateTax Lien CertificateAn investor who is interested in a property can obtain a tax lien certificate by investing his funds in clearing the owner's outstanding property tax.
 When the investor repays the property owner, he will earn a certain percentage of interest. is a document which tax authority present as a proof to secure a lien on the part of the property for the unpaid or pending taxes.

 - Once the tax authority exercises the tax lien, the owner could not legally transfer or sell the property until the unpaid taxes are cleared.
-In case of owner remain reluctant to clear his outstanding taxes for long enough, the tax authority can take the possession of the property and sell the same to recover the unpaid taxes by conducting the public auction.
+In case of owner remain reluctant to clear his outstanding taxes for long enough, the tax authority can take possession of the property and sell the same to recover the unpaid taxes by conducting the public auction.

-- If tax authority conducts a public auction to recover the unpaid taxes and the same is bought by an investor who clears the payable taxes on behalf of the owner of the property, the winning bidder would receive the tax lien certificate, which makes him the lienholder and not the owner.
+- If the tax authority conducts a public auction to recover the unpaid taxes and the same is bought by an investor who clears the payable taxes on behalf of the owner of the property, the winning bidder would receive the tax lien certificate, which makes him the lienholder and not the owner.

-- The price of lien is equal to the outstanding amount due on unpaid taxes and other charges, including fees and court charges being incurred by an investor or lienholder.
+- The price of the lien is equal to the outstanding amount due on unpaid taxes and other charges, including fees and court charges being incurred by an investor or lienholder.

 Types of Lien Sale